Hills of Britain and Ireland

 For more on the Marilyn's, see : The Relative Hills of Britain by Alan Dawson.

 The source of this data is the Database of British and Irish Hills.
 Most website and mountain software use this list, so the "hill numbers" should be portable

-- Database of British and Irish Hills v17.1
+- Data: Database of British and Irish Hills v17.3

 - Relative height, drop, or prominence is the height difference between a hill's summit and the col (lowest point) connecting it to the next higher summit.
-"Marilyns" are hills with a prominence of 150 metres, and "Humps" have 100 metres.
+"Marilyns" are hills with a relative height of 150 metres, and "Humps" have 100 metres.
 There are some even in the south east of England.
-Hills which are not Marilyns are often subsidiary peaks of a higher hill.